WWCB: History

 On July 15, 2013, the Mid State Sports Network signed an LMA/Purchase Agreement on WHYP.
 In order to avoid any confusion with another area radio station, Cool 101.7 - WMVL in Meadville, management decided to drop WHYP and return to the WWCB call sign under the slogan: "Corry's Hometown Radio Station".
 That change became effective on August 30, 2013.

 Former station co-owner Sam Jordan is the station's primary local on-air host, airing during morning drive, with the rest of the station's lineup coming from a syndicated country network.
 The station airs The Crook and Chase Countdown Show, and other syndicated shows on the weekend.
 Kickin' Country 1370 also offers other syndicated programs including NASCAR USA, Motor Racing Network, and Performance Racing Network's talk shows.
 CBS Radio News provides world and national news reports, while local news is handled by Sam Jordan and First Warning Weather covered by WSEE-TV.

 Effective April 30, 2019, William Stafford bought out his co-owner Sam Jordan's interest in the station for $15,000, transferring the license from Greater Corry Area Broadcasting, LLP to his Route 6 Broadcasting Area Partnership.
 In May 2021, Stafford sold the station to Lake Erie College of Osteopathic Medicine, which also owns noncommercial radio station WMCE-FM.
 The sale, which included translator W231DW, was consummated on September 3, 2021, at a price of $70,000.

+In March 2026, LECOM sold WWCB and W231DW back to Vilkie, through J2 Media, at a price of $22,000.
+This was due to overlaping signals with WERI 102.7 Also serving Corry.